 Reasons to avoid: May cause damage to teeth or guts if pieces are swallowed

-Bones may sound a tempting rawhide alternative for dogs.
-After all, they’re 100% natural, can often be obtained cheaply or for free and that’s what dogs would eat in the wild, right?
+Can dogs eat bones?
+Bones may sound a tempting rawhide alternative for dogs - after all, they’re 100% natural, can often be obtained cheaply or for free and that’s what dogs would eat in the wild, right?
 In reality, feeding your dog bones can be a controversial subject.

 Some dogs eat them with no ill effects whatsoever, while others have problems.
 Small bones such as chicken bones can splinter and cause internal issues.
 Larger bones such as pig or cow may not splinter in the same way, but if your dog manages to gnaw off a piece and swallow it there’s a chance of a much bigger blockage.